pigeonburger/global-address-list-owa/README.md

 # Global Address List OWA Extractor
 *Allows extraction of the Global Address List (GAL) via Outlook Web Access.*

-A request called `FindPeople` can be made that (with some small modifications) will allow you to get the entire Global Address List.
+A request called `FindPeople` can be made that (with some small modifications) will allow you to get the entire Global Email Address List for your organisation.

 In my testing, this script allowed me to get just under 5 seconds.
 As far as I know, this script only works with Exchange 2013 servers.